 Candidates can appeal against the exam procedure (within eight days of the exam) or against the exam result (within eight days of having receiving the result).
 The appeal must be justified and written in Slovene.
 Address for appeals:

-Izpitni center Centra za slovenščino kot drugi/tuji jezik
+Izpitni center Centra za slovenščino kot drugi in tuji jezik

 Pritožna komisija Izpitnega centra